pmahsky/SpinningWheel/README.md

 # SpinningWheel
-This is a simple app showing a spinning wheel.
+This is a simple app showing a spinning wheel, built in Kotlin.
 When user clicks on refresh button, the wheel spins for a defined duration and stops.
 Once stopped, a dialog is shown to invite friends via different sharing options.
 It shows the use of CountDownTimer class from Android and use of custom drawables shapes, svgs.